-AMPPS’s Research Practices section will include best practices articles, statistics tutorials, articles on new research tools, commentaries, simulation studies for new techniques, and debates about best practices, among others.
-The journal’s Empirical section will include methodological articles, policy-oriented empirical studies, and large-scale studies adopting new and innovative methodological approaches, among others.
-The latter section will also be the new home for APS Registered Replication Reports (published through 2017 in Perspectives on Psychological Science).
+AMPPS’s Research Practices section includes best practices articles, statistics tutorials, articles on new research tools, commentaries, simulation studies for new techniques, and debates about best practices, among others.
+The journal’s Empirical section includes methodological articles, policy-oriented empirical studies, large-scale studies adopting new and innovative methodological approaches, and registered reports of original research, among others.
+The latter section also serves as the new home for APS Registered Replication Reports (published through 2017 in Perspectives on Psychological Science).

 AMPPS is a fully open access journal.
 Please see the official announcement and FAQ for more information.
 The journal follows a full Transparent Peer Review model, in which each published manuscript has a corresponding review record published on Publons.
 Find more information here.
 This journal is a member of the Committee on Publication Ethics (COPE).

 AMPPS periodically announces open calls for proposed manuscripts for special sections on topics of broad relevance to our readers, and calls for contributors to multi-lab studies.
 Click here to see announcements and information about current calls and projects.